br1ghts/zookeeperbot/README.md

-# Discord Bot Project
+# Zoo Keeper Bot

-Welcome to the Discord Bot Project!
+Welcome to the Zoo Keeper Bot Project!
 This bot is designed to enhance server management and user experience with a variety of features, including moderation tools, translation capabilities, crypto tracking, and more.

 ## Roadmap